 Car accidents can cause many different injuries, ranging from mild to severe.
 One of the most common injuries car accident victims suffer from is a condition known as whiplash.

 Whiplash is a type of neck injury often associated with car accidents or trauma.
 It is a painful condition that results from sprained or torn muscles, ligaments and tendons in the shoulders and neck.

 Recovery from whiplash can take months and may cause chronic neck pain as well as other complications.
-An experienced car accident attorney may be able to use the medical practitioner’s analysis, as well as any tests, x-rays and follow up records to build and support your claim.
+An experienced auto accident attorney in Tulsa may be able to use the medical practitioner’s analysis, as well as any tests, x-rays and follow up records to build and support your claim.

 Whiplash Causes and Symptoms

 Whiplash occurs when your head, neck and shoulders are abruptly jolted in one direction or another.
 Rear-end collisions often result in whiplash, as the crash’s impact forces your head forward while your body is held in place by a seat belt.

 Immediately after a collision, your body releases adrenaline and cortisol into your bloodstream.
 These chemicals dilute the pain your body is experiencing so it can react to whatever your brain perceives as a threat.

 This means the signs associated with whiplash are not always present directly after an auto accident.
 As these excess hormones leave the body, symptoms of whiplash become more apparent, such as:

 - Stiffness and pain in the neck and shoulders